Item - 2024.MM24.42

 5. City Council forward this item to all Members of Parliament and Members of Provincial Parliament who represent Toronto ridings, as well as the Federation of Canadian Municipalities, the Association of Municipalities of Ontario, the Ontario Public School Boards Association, and the National School Board Association for information.

-This matter is urgent as action is needed from all orders of government, particularly as the 2025 to 2026 budgets are prepared at the Federal and Provincial levels.
+This Motion is urgent because urgent action is needed from all orders of government, particularly as 2025 and 2026 budgets are prepared at the Federal and Provincial levels.

 Source: Toronto City Clerk at www.toronto.ca/council